gergelyke/gergelyke.github.io/src/source/_posts/what-is-new-in-nodejs-9.md

 ## Updating to Node.js 9?

-Updating to odd-numbered major releases are generally not recommended for production environments, only if you'd like to test things out, as breaking changes can be added with each release, there will be no long-term support for them, and development on them will be stopped immediately once an even-numbered LTS version is cut.
+Updating to odd-numbered major releases are generally not recommended for production environments, only if you'd like to test things out, as breaking changes can be added with each release.
+There will be no long-term support for these releases, and development on them will be stopped immediately once an even-numbered LTS version is cut.